-If you own a domain name that has unlimited e-mail addresses, sometimes referred to as "catch all", limit it.
-Specifying what e-mail addresses are valid (e.g. [email protected] is valid [email protected] is not) can greatly reduce your amount of spam and bad bounces.
-If your ISP or web host has an online Control Panel (e.g. cpanel) you can adjust this setting through it.
+If your domain is configured to use catch-all addresses, which receive e-mail from addresses at your domain that are otherwise invalid, disable or limit them.
+Specifying what e-mail addresses are valid (e.g., [email protected] is valid [email protected] is not) can greatly reduce your amount of spam and bad bounces.
+If your ISP or web host has an online Control Panel (e.g., cpanel) you can adjust this setting through it.
 Otherwise, you'd need to contact your ISP or web host to have this changed.

 Has my e-mail address been stolen or hacked?